paulMuema/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty hello - changes owner of file hello to user Betty touch hello - creates an empty file hello chmod 744 hello - adds execute permissions to owner of file hello
+sudo chown betty hello - changes owner of file hello to user Betty touch hello - creates an empty file hello chmod 744 hello - adds execute permissions to owner of file hello chmod 554 hello - adds execute permissions to owner and group and group owner and read permission to other users